Chandragiri mandal: Administration

 Chandragiri mandal is a part of the Tirupati revenue division.
 The headquarters are located at Chandragiri.
 As of 2011 census, the mandal comprises the following 23 villages:

 Politics

 Chandragiri mandal is one of the 7 mandals under Chandragiri Assembly constituency, which in turn is a part of Chittoor Lok Sabha constituency of Andhra Pradesh.
 As of 1 January 2018, the mandal has 43,010 eligible voters with 21,018 male and 21,992 female voters.
-Chevireddy Bhaskar Reddy is representing the Chandragiri constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and N. Reddeppa is representing the Chittoor constituency as the Member of Parliament (MP) in Lok Sabha.
+Pulivarthi Venkata Mani Prasad is representing the Chandragiri constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and Daggumalla Prasada Rao is representing the Chittoor constituency as the Member of Parliament (MP) in Lok Sabha.